Things to Do in Belgium in November

 November Events & Festivals

-Brussels Christmas Market Opening
+Brussels Christmas Market opening weekend

-Saint Martin's Day Celebrations
+Saint Martin's Day celebrations